sudoblockio/tackle/docs/hook-methods.md

 stuff: more things
 ```

+> Future work will support merging operations for lists as interpreted as an append operation

 ### `try` / `except`

 To catch errors, use the `try` method which also can run a context in the case of failure in an `except` method.
 For instance in both these example the print would execute.